ENCCS/gpu-programming/content/4-gpu-concepts.rst

 In a distributed memory environment each processing unit operates independently from the others.
 It has its own memory and it  **cannot** access the memory in other nodes.
 The communication is done via network and each computing unit runs a separate copy of the operating system.
-In a shared memory machine all computing units have access to the memory and can read or modify the variables within.
+In a shared memory machine all processing units have access to the memory and can read or modify the variables within.

 Processes and Threads